CrowsOfWar/AvatarMod-Docs/classes/vector.rst

 Vector
 ======

-A :code:`Vector` object represents a mutable, three-dimensional mathematical vector.
+A :code:`Vector` object represents an immutable, three-dimensional mathematical vector.
 Vectors can represent many things, such as velocity or position.

 .. warning:: This refers to the class :code:`com.crowsofwar.gorecore.util.Vector` class, not in any related openGL or JOML packages